sjhubrex/mount.github.io/README.md

 # sjhuibregtse.github.io

-This website is for Hubrex Designs.
+This website is an archive resource for the work of Dr. Sarah J Huibregtse of Hubrex Performance Institute, LLC.
 Created and maintained by Sarah J. Huibregtse, Phd.